javo0101/introGIS/theory-to-practice.md

 - In the workshop we learned that every map should begin with a simple and answerable research question.
 What else makes for a good mapping research question?
 Remember that maps can be exploratory so we don't need to fully answer the question.
 - What makes a map ethical or unethical?
 - Think about the audience or audiences for your map.
-Do you think different audiences should warrent constructing the map in different ways?
+Do you think different audiences should warrant constructing the map in different ways?

 ## More Resources